 In some cases, equilibrium thermodynamics allows the calculation of the mechanical stresses to which membranes are exposed and the way in which solutes affect these.
-We shall therefore begin by considering the equilibrium thermodynamics of solutions, of membrane-water phases, and membrane-solute-water phases.
+We shall therefore begin by considering the equilibrium thermodynamics of solutions, of membrane-water phases, and of membrane-solute-water phases.
 For simplicity we shall discuss lipid bilayer membranes, although we anticipate that much of the discussion will be applicable to other hydrophilic membranes as well.
-Non-equilibrium effects, especially vitrification, are discussed later.
+Macromolecule-solute-water systems are discussed in an appendix.
+Nonequilibrium effects, especially vitrification, are discussed later.